 - Add the onions and cook until onions are translucent.

-- Add in the coconut milk and the curry paste.
+Add in the coconut milk and the curry paste.
 Stir well as this will deglaze the pan for extra flavor.

 - Allow the mixture to come to a slight boil.
 Reduce heat and add the fish sauce, tamarind paste, and lemon grass.
 Cook for an additional 10 minutes.